CyberSpd/RGCALC/README.md

       L. V. Blake October 30, 1972

   Matlab 2022a update 7

   Intel oneapi 2023.2.0 (ifort) fortran compiler

   Mac OS Monterey v.
 12.6.8

 -------------------------------------------------------------------------
                                   marswrmx

-marswrmx.mexmaci64 is a Matlab mex driver for Fortran subroutine MARSWR

-  Fehlner's MARCUM subroutine renamed MARSWR and adapted by L.V.
+Matlab mex interface to Fehlner's MARCUM fortran subroutine renamed MARSWR and adapted by L.V.
 Blake for the RGCALC program

+  marswrmx.mexmaci64 for Mac OS 64 bit

 Ref.:
       NRL Report 7448
       A Fortran Computer Program to Calculate the Range of a Pulse Radar